Deep-Lake-Finance/docs/docs/Flow API/Ordinal Staking/Readme.md

 Ensure to securely store and manage the `flowId`, as it's essential for the rest of the loan process.

-## 2. Identify the Staking parameters
+## 2. Create Staking data and broadcast

 Ensure that you have the `flowId` from the flow creation step.
 This ID represents the specific flow that the staking pertains to.
 The staker must authenticate through platforms like Unisat, Leather, or XVerse.
 From this, gather: